ryshoooo/food-me/README.md

    dsn = f"host=localhost port=2099 user={username} database=test"
    ```

+The most basic example can be found at https://github.com/ryshoooo/food-me/tree/main/examples/postgres-keycloak.

 ### How do I configure the OIDC client?

 Simple really.
 This is just a configuration option in the proxy when you start it up.
 See the [full list of all configuration options](#configuration-options).

 However, there is an option to have multiple clients configured for a single database!
 Usually, a single database does not consist of a single database (sounds weird, but it's true).
 This is also why you specify the `database` field in your DSN, you are also specifying which database you want to connect to.
 Well, FOOD-Me allows you to define different OIDC clients for different databases.
 This way you can control who has access to which database in your OIDC provider instead!

+You can find a detailed example at https://github.com/ryshoooo/food-me/tree/main/examples/postgres-keycloak-multiclients.

 ### How do I assume a user session?